 Conclusion

-MLC 2006 is one of the most important pieces of international legislation affecting seafarers’ daily lives.
-Understanding its five titles — from minimum employment requirements to health protection and enforcement mechanisms — helps you recognise your rights and hold employers accountable when standards are not met.
+By contrast, mLC 2006 is one of the most important pieces of international legislation affecting seafarers’ daily lives.
+Understanding its five titles, from minimum employment requirements to health protection and enforcement mechanisms, helps you recognise your rights and hold employers accountable when standards are not met.

 Whether you are joining your first vessel or reviewing a new contract, understanding MLC 2006 protects your interests at sea.
 For your next maritime role with employers who uphold these standards, browse opportunities at Seaplify.